The French Tarot game - SHOGIX.NET

 3 18 19 .4

 The opening trump lead by EAST is not a hunt for the Petit but an anticipation of a strong holding in declarer's suits.
-This anticipation is inspired by the configutation of the 4 suits in the EAST's hand.
-Since bad breaks generally mean a strong holding in the declarer's suits, the trump lead is logical.
+This anticipation is inspired by the configuration of the 4 suits in EAST's hand.
+Since bad breaks generally imply a strong holding in the declarer's suits, the trump lead is logical.

 Trick 4 to 7